JacksonZyy/BBPoly/README.md

 pip3 install -r requirements.txt
 ```

-ERAN may not be compatible with older versions of tensorflow (we have tested ERAN with versions >= 1.11.0), so if you have an older version and want to keep it, then we recommend using the python virtual environment for installing tensorflow.
+BBPoly may not be compatible with older versions of tensorflow (according to ERAN system), so if you have an older version and want to keep it, then we recommend using the python virtual environment for installing tensorflow.

 Usage